DavidP101/DavidP101.github.io/README.md

 ### Interaction System
 --------------------
-*A sphere collision volume is created on the player pawn.
+####Setup
-*Inside my project settings I created a custom collision channel called 'Interactable'.
+*Created custom collision channel in project settings called 'Interactable'.
-*An interface also called 'Interactable' was created with two methods: 'Interact' and 'Exit Interact'.
+*Made sphere collision volume on player character that only does checks for the above channel.
-*Whenever I wanted to make an actor interactable, I first selected an actor's static mesh component or if the actor didn't have any mesh associated with it I would create a volume.
+*An interface also called 'Interactable' was built with two methods: 'Interact' and 'Exit Interact'.
-*Next, I'd implement the Interactable interface providing custom functionality for the actor in question.
+####Method

 ### Day-Night Cycle
 --------------------